chrisgrieser/alfred-bibtex-citation-picker/README.md

 - `tab`: Tab-complete the author name, i.e. filter the search results for the author(s) of the selected entry.

 ### URL Actions
 - *If the entry has an URL, a `🌐` will be shown.
-In that case, the following actions are possible.
-(In case there is no URL, the DOI will be used.)*
+In case there is no URL, the DOI will be used.*
 - `⌃ + ↵`: Open the URL in the browser.
 - `⌘ + C`: Copy the URL to the clipboard.